huarngpa/huarngpa_norc_challenge/README.md

 Ideally you should also have an account with AWS to provision the necessary infrastructure required to host the code.
 See *Installation* and *Deployment* section for more information on how to deploy locally or in a staging/production environment.

+Most AWS AMIs have `python3` pre-packaged.
+But you'll need to install pip by running `sudo apt install python3-pip` and optionally `python3 -m pip install --user virtualenv` for Ubuntu systems.

 ## Built With

 * [django](https://www.djangoproject.com/) - The web framework used